STIXProject/stixproject.github.io/index.md

 		  <span class="glyphicon glyphicon-user">
 		  </span>
 	  </div>
-      <p>Prefer a more intimate setting?
+      <p>Prefer an in-person meeting?
 We can meet with you in person for any of the purposes we would also cover via teleconference.
 Send us an email to schedule a meeting.</p>
       <p class="text-center"><strong>Available in the Washington, DC and Boston, MA areas <em>only</em>.</strong></p>
     </div>
     <div class="col-md-4">